shanipix/google-sheets-dashboards-portfolio/README.md

 # Google Sheets Dashboards — Mini Portfolio

 A tiny hub with two live dashboards I built in **Google Sheets**.
-Open them, duplicate them, and poke around the formulas.

-> Tip: sharing is set to “Anyone with the link — Viewer”.
+> Tip: sharing is set to “Anyone with the link Viewer”.
 Use **Make a copy** to get your own editable version.

 ___